tudborg/pybundle.sh/README.md

 *Experiment* in building python single-file bundled dependency executables with the `zipapp` module.

 Place a `__main__.py` in your app directory and call `pybundle.sh bundle <app_dir>` on it.
 See the included example `app`.

+The included example use [http://click.pocoo.org/](`click`)'s hello-world example to show how dependencies work.

 ```
 Usage: